Rajanna Sircilla district

 Rajanna Sircilla district is a district in the Indian state of Telangana.
 Sircilla is the district headquarters.
 The district shares boundaries with Karimnagar, Siddipet, Jagtial, Kamareddy, and Nizamabad districts.

+M. Haritha assumed charge Collector of Rajanna-Sircilla district succeeding Sandeep Kumar Jha on 29 September 2025.

 Geography

 The district is spread over an area of 2030.89 km2.
 This district is bounded by Jagtial District in the North, Karimnagar District in the North East, Siddipet District in the South, Kamareddy District in the West and Nizamabad District in the North West.